FINE MOTORING BOOKS

 2 Speed transmission

-The Napier company was put on the map by Australian Selwyn Francis Edge who was born in New South Wales but went to Britain in 1871 at the age of three.
+The Napier company was put on the map by Australian Selwyn Francis (SF) Edge who was born in New South Wales but went to Britain with his parents in 1871 at the age of three.

-Napier had commenced building a prototype motor vehicle in 1895 using a Panhard chassis and Napier engine, and was so impressed with the engine that he and Harvey du Cros formed a new sales organisation called S.F.
+Montague Napier built a prototype motor vehicle in 1895 using a Panhard chassis and Napier engine.
+SF Edge was so impressed with the engine that he and Harvey du Cros formed a new sales organisation called S.F.
 Edge Ltd, to sell the new automobile on debut in 1900.
-They sold the entire output of the new motor vehicle division of the company and began a close association which lasted until 1912.
+They agreed to sell the entire output of the new motor vehicle division of the company and the close association which lasted until 1912.

-Edge used record breaking and motor racing as a way to garner publicity for the brand.
+Edge was a skilled marketer, having honed his skills in the bicycle industry, and used record breaking and motor racing as a way to garner publicity for the brand.

 L48’s unusual cooling system, consisting of copper tubes running the length of the engine, was apparently not for streamlining or for efficient cooling, but because Edge thought the pipes would make the Napier stand out!